 Vermillion Castle Trail is a 1.4 mile lightly trafficked out and back trail located near Parowan, Utah that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash